 “Hannah was deeply distressed and prayed to the Lord and wept bitterly.”– 1 Samuel 1:10 (ESV)

 Hannah’s tears were not rebuked; they were received.
-Her story speaks gently to those moments when words fail, reminding us that honest lament is an act of faith.
+Her story speaks gently to those moments when words fail, Honest lament is an act of faith.
 If her story feels close to your own, this character study on Hannah for waiting hearts offers deeper encouragement.

 “We wait in hope for the Lord; he is our help and our shield.”– Psalm 33:20 (NIV)

 Hope is not a thin wish; it is a posture of trust in God’s character.
-While circumstances shift, the Lord remains steady protection and tender help.
+While circumstances shift, the Lord is our steady protection and tender help.

 “Fear not, for I have redeemed you; I have called you by name, you are mine.”– Isaiah 43:1 (ESV)